lewis-hue/LLMs-and-RAG/README.md

 ### 3. Frontend Code (chat.js)

 The frontend is built for a responsive and engaging user experience.
 The chat.js file manages all chat-specific logic, cleanly separating it from the rest of the site's functionality.
+Below is a snippet of the code.

 ```{javascript}
 // /static/js/chat.js